Mayank-Prakash-Sharma18/math-english/content/english-advanced/voice/transformation-into-passive-voice.md

 ### Case 1: Verb + to-infinitive + Object

+Consider the following patterns and examples:
 <img src="../../../media/voice/active-passive-voice15.png" alt="transformation to passive voice" style="width:99%;height:99%;">

-So, basically this is how the infinitive verb changes its form: <br>
+It's evident from above, that this is how the infinitive verb changes its form: <br>
 Active: To + $V_1$ (to respect) <br>
 Passive: 	To + be + $V_3$ (to be respected)